 The admiralty still believed there must be more landmass in the southern hemisphere and wanted Cook to lead a second voyage.
 On July 13th 1772 2 ships Revolution led by Cook and Adventure led by Tobias Furneaux set sail and headed into the unknown south, by January 1773 they could not sail anymore, there was too much ice and the temperature was freezing.
 The two ships separated, Tobias sailed to Van Diemen’s Land (todays Tasmania) to see if it was part of New Holland, but bad weather caused him to divert to New Zealand.
 Cook explored the southern ocean using both maps from Tasman and Tupaya filling in the blanks to create an accurate map of the southern hemisphere.
 On January 13th 1774 Cook reached 71 degrees south further south than anyone before but he found no continent.

-Cook had retired he spent his time like most retired sailors in Greenwich hospital but Cook was bored.
+Cook had retired he spent his time like most retired sailors in Greenwich hospital.
 The Admiralty believed a North West passage to Asia existed (history repeating itself), they commissioned an expedition to find it and choose Cook to Captain the voyage.
 In June 1776 Resolution and Discovery set sail, they made it to the Alaskan coast where the mission to find a passage begun, but the maps Cook were given were inaccurate, eventually they entered the Arctic ocean, winter was looming and they needed to restock somewhere warm, so Cook returned south to the sandwich islands (todays Hawaii).
 The two ships left the islands after 3 weeks but they had to return after Resolution broke a mask and needed to be repaired.
 The British were not greeted with open arms, they had outstayed their welcome the first time round.
 On February 14th 1779 Cook found one of his boats was stolen.
 Cook and a handful of his men took a Hawaiian chief prisoner and demanded the Hawaiians return his boat.
 Things soon got out of hand – hundreds of Hawaiians gathered around Cook, they were vastly outnumbered, soon the British fired upon the Hawaiians who in return killed Cook and his few men.

 ABC – Captain Cook – Obsession & Discovery link